lidopaglia/dotfiles/README.md

 # dotfiles

-These are my dotfiles, a collection of user-specific [configuration files][1] for [UNIX-like][3] systems.
+These are my [dotfiles][1], a collection of user-specific configuration files for [UNIX-like][3] systems.

+This repository is configured for use with [GNU Stow][2].
+To get started, clone the repo locally and use to `stow` to create symlinks for the desired configurations.

 ## Requirements

-The `stow` branch of this repository is configured for use with [GNU Stow][2].
-To get started, clone the repo locally and use to stow to create symlinks for the desired configuration.

-- Neovim >= 0.5.0
+- `git`
-- Newish version of `git`.

-We also want these apps/fonts/things installed.

 - bat
 - curl
 - delta
 - fd
+- ffmpeg
 - glow
 - gruvbox
-- imagemagick, ffmpeg, mp4grep, mpv, mpd, ncmpcpp
+- imagemagick
+- mp4grep
+- mpd
+- mpv
 - ncal
+- ncmpcpp
+- neovim >= 0.5.0
 - pass
 - ripgrep
 - sauce code pro (nerd font)